-Abstracting and Generalizing Grade 12 Number Properties and Operations Measurement Geometry Data Analysis, Statistics, and Probability Algebra expression for a recursive pattern.
-Extend properties of numbers from one system to another (for instance, extend effect of proportions and scaling for area and volume.
+Abstracting and Generalizing Grade 12 Number Properties and Operations Measurement Geometry Data Analysis, Statistics, and Probability Algebra Determine a generalized expression for a recursive pattern.
+Extend properties of numbers from one system to another (for instance, extend the properties of exponents to rational exponents).
+Generalize, describe, or compare numerical properties and operations across different domains or number systems.
+Extend a pattern or relationship to a larger set of numbers.
+Find and generate structural relationships among sets of numbers. and volume.
 Extend trigonometric formulas to determine triangle unknowns. as congruence, similarity, orientation between figure and their images under transformation.
 Extend a geometric relationship from one or more figures to a family of figures.
-Develop generalizations about Interpret graphical or tabular representations of data in terms of generalized phenomena (e.g., shape, center, spread, clusters).
-Organize and display data in order to recognize and make inferences from patterns in the data.
+Develop generalizations about transformations that to recognize and make inferences from patterns in the data.
 Notice patterns of outcomes in a probability situation.
-Generalize trends in data to suggest interpretations or infer conclusions.
-Develop generalizations about how linear transformations of one-variable data affect mean, median, mode, range, interquartile range, and standard deviation. quadratic, rational, and exponential functions.
+Extend and generalize numerical patterns, including arithmetic and geometric progressions.
+Illustration 3.6 Compare and generalize properties of linear, quadratic, rational, and exponential functions.
 Identify commonalities within and across function families.
-Develop general
+Develop general rules for translating functions and graphs.
+Create connections across representations.